Former owner of Celia’s Gifts and More returning to take over District Designs in same building

 Celia’s Gifts and More offered new furniture, wall hangings and home décor.
 “Now there’s going to be a mixture of that,” Neff said.

 Neff describes District Designs as a business that offers upcycled boho and mid-century modern furniture, along with home goods, home décor, children’s clothing, vintage clothing and jewelry.
-Neff plans to keep most of the same vendors while also bringing in Montebello Gardens, a florist from Hamilton, and her own business from Carthage.
+Neff plans to keep most of the same vendors while also bringing in Montebello Gardens, a florist from Hamilton, and another business from Carthage.

 “Vendors will work their area to sell their products,” Neff said.
 “They set up their displays however they wish to show them best. if you’ve got a product and you need somewhere to sell it, this would be a place to do so.